-An editor is a program that allows you to create and change files containing text, programs, or other data.
-An editor does not provide the formatting and printing features of a word processor.
+An editor is a program that lets you create and change files containing text, programs, or other data.
+An editor does not provide the formatting and printing features of a word processor or publishing software.

 With a text editor, you can: